rhysjj111/haulage_assist/README.md

 - Look for conformation the app is deployed.
 - If not, enable automatic deploys and commit and push the repository to GitHub.
 - Next, add your tables to your database.
 Click 'More' and 'Run console'.
 It will say `Heroku run` - type 'python3' and click 'run'.
 - Create all tables, the commands you use will depend on the version of Flask you have in requirements.txt.
-I used `from wages_calculator import db` then `db.create_all()`.
+I used `from wages_calculator import app, db` then `app.app_context().push()` then `db.create_all()`.
 Close the console.
 - Finally go back to the dashboard and click 'Open app'.
-- Use the Heroku documentation if there are any issues
+- Use the Heroku documentation if there are any issues.